paulness/gatsby-starter-personal-blog/content/posts/2017-11-21--autocomplete-with-static-files-part-2/index.md

 ### Using the visualization

-- The words can be changed on the fly, this will adjust the Trie diagram
+- The words can be changed on the fly; this will adjust the Trie diagram
 - Sentences may be used instead of words
 - The letters constituting each of the words are represented in the tree as nodes
 - The end of each full word is marked on the node with the text "endWord"
 - Clicking on any of the nodes will trace down from that node.
 You will be shown the words and have an option to download them.
-  - _This is the basis, we will expand on when we implement our autocomplete static file generator_
+  - _This is the basis; we will expand on when we implement our autocomplete static file generator_

 <iframe src="https://rawgit.com/paulness/AutocompletePrefixTrieReact/master/build/index.html" style="width:100%; height:1000px; border:0; border-radius: 4px; overflow:hidden;"></iframe>